CodeCraftingWithAnton/conan2-cmake-template/README.md

 ## How to use this template

+ 1. Create a new repo from this template repository.
+[Detailed docs on how to do that](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
+ 2.

 ## Why does this template exist?

 Modern hardware is becoming more and more powerful, allowing building the most audacious software projects.
 However with great power comes great ~~responsibility~~ complexity.
 Modern software projects consist of hundreds and sometimes even thousands of cross interacting modules.
 Managing all of them as a single monolithic chunk of code is generally undesirable and in the world of open source software is simply impossible.